Great Food In London

 Great Food in London

-Are you planning a visit to London as soon as the pandemic takes a break?
+Are you planning a visit to London any time soon?
 London has great food options in all parts of the city.
 The great food of London is found in the famous restaurants, the not so famous, and is family and gluten free friendly.
 We LOVE the food in London!
 Here are some great food of London spots in Putney, Chelsea, Westminster, and St. John’s Wood.

 Some of the links in this post are affiliate links.
 Purchasing through these links earns me a small commission at no extra charge to you.

 We owe this Great Food Of London choice to our dear friends who live nearby, and treated us to this very special meal!
 A short walk across the Putney Bridge is a charming wharf with lots to see, do, and eat.
 The Bistro Vadouvan cuisine is French and Middle Eastern.
 They call it “French Spice.”
 They serve family style dishes, perfect for sharing across a giant farm table.
 There were many gluten free and vegetarian options!
 We had a prawn and cucumber salad, chickpea dumplings, fig and goat cheese, grilled trout and leeks, braised lamb, squash, eggplant, and more!

 Check out their menu.
 Try to visit the neighborhood during the day when it isn’t raining!